brummer10/GxPlugins.lv2/README.md

 will install into /usr/lib/lv2

+## Debian

+You could build a debian package directly with the following command:

+$ dpkg-buildpackage -rfakeroot -uc -us -b

 (*) Other product names modeled in this software are trademarks of their respective companies that do not endorse and are not associated or affiliated with this simulation.